google/fhir-data-pipes/doc/docs/concepts/concepts.md

 The key concepts that underpin the OHS Analytics components are:

-1. **ETL Pipelines:** ETL Pipelines and Controller can be configured to continuously transform FHIR data into an analytics friendly FHIR-in-Parquet format.
+1. **ETL Pipelines:** ETL Pipelines and Controller can be configured to continuously transform FHIR data into an analytics friendly Parquet on FHIR format.
 2. **Deployment approaches**: The pipelines are designed to accommodate various deployment approaches in terms of scalability; from a single machine to a